 If you are looking for a rewarding and meaningful job experience, the YMCA of Greater Toronto may be the place for you!
 We believe in member involvement, collaborating with other organizations, and building an inclusive workforce.
 Our management practices are focused on remaining ethical and accountable, and strongly encourage our staff to partner with one another and give back to our community.
 Learn more about working for the YMCA today.

-LINC (Language Instruction for Newcomers to Canada) or in French, Cours de Langue pour les Immigrants au Canada (CLIC), is funded by the federal government, Citizenship and Immigration Canada, and is free for all participants.
+LINC (Language Instruction for Newcomers to Canada) or in French, Cours de Langue pour les Immigrants au Canada (CLIC), is funded by the federal government, Immigration, Refugees, and Citizenship Canada, and is free for all participants.

 This program and its curriculum are specifically designed for newcomers to Canada (landed immigrants and convention refugees) who are 18 years of age or older and able to prove immigration status.
 For specific documents required and to learn more about the YMCA Coordinated Language Assessment and Referral Services.